stas-at-ibm/os-pipelines-trigger-vote-demo/README.md

 ## Trigger Binding

-TriggerBinding is responsible to bind the Event payload with Template Parameters.
+Trigger binding binds attributes from the event payload with parameters in the trigger template.
 We will use two attributes from the event payload:

-- `after`: the commit hash after our push is merged into the master
+- `after`: commit hash of the latest pushed commit
-- `repository.clone_url`: The Git repo clone url
+- `repository.clone_url`: Git repo clone url

 Values can be retrieved using JSONPath expressions.